-I spent two blissful weeks exploring Japan in Spring.
+I spent two blissful weeks exploring Japan in spring.
 I started in Osaka, then headed to Kyoto and Hiroshima before finishing in Tokyo.
 In total, we spent about two weeks in Japan.

-It depends hugely on what part of the country you are visiting.
-If you are going to be in Okinawa, it will be much warmer than say, Tokyo or further north in the country.
+The weather in Japan in Spring depends hugely on the areas you are visiting.
+If you are going to be in subtropical Okinawa, it will be much warmer than say, Tokyo or further north in the country.

-If you plan to visit the main areas around Osaka.
-Kyoto, and Tokyo, then this article will be most helpful to you.
+If you plan to visit the main areas around Osaka, Kyoto, and Tokyo, then this article will be most helpful to you.

 What to Wear in Japan in Spring